-Kappa Alpha Omicron, the international interdisciplinary honor society organized by the IEA, has sent out acceptance letters to its first chapters.
-Brenda Bushell, Professor in the Department of Language and Media Studies at the University of the Sacred Heart, Tokyo, is the new Head of Kappa Alpha Omicron.
-The organization is currently in a soft start-up in preparation for the formal launch at the 20th IICE (see below).
-For information on the society and application instructions, go to the Kappa Alpha Omicron page.
+Kappa Alpha Omicron, the international interdisciplinary honor society in environmental science and study organized by the IEA, has formed its first chapters after its formal launch at the 20th IICE.
+Shane Epting of the University of North Texas is the new Head of KAO.
+For information on the society and instructions on forming a chapter, go to the Kappa Alpha Omicron page.

-The IEA, committed to an interdisciplinary approach to environmental issues, is now accepting submissions of papers and posters for the 2014 20th Anniversary conference!
+The IEA, committed to an interdisciplinary approach to environmental issues, is now accepting submissions of papers and posters for the 2016 IICE!
 We welcome research that crosses the boundaries of traditional disciplines to frame environmental problems, propose working models or initiate field or community projects.
-As part of a new initiative, the IEA has also set aside sessions for undergraduates and special events for students.
-These include:
+As part of a new initiative, the IEA will provide a Best Undergraduate Paper Award worth $100.